Epitygmata/officialwebsite/README.md

 # epitygmata-website
- My first projet: I'm trying to remake my website made on odoo with HTML, CSS and then JS !
+@FlyingCow31 's first project, remastered to make it become a real online shop.

-You can find the original website, made with odoo (and by me) here: https://www.epitygmata.fr The goal here is to remake it myself, to learn web development, and then publish it to be our new website.
+You can find the original website, made with odoo (and by @FlyingCow31) here: https://www.epitygmata.fr

--> I want to edit it a bit, so if you see something that's not the same or that's been deleted, don't worry I just modified it.
-The main features will stay here tho.

-I'm beginning with HTML, then switching to CSS and finishing with JS.
-If you have any suggestions, there's my contact in my github readme.md !
 You can also create a PR with the modifications/optimization (EXPLAIN THEM or I'll not accept them, I'm here to learn!)

-/Projet is deprecated/